qwerty12/jellyfin-plugin-addic7ed/README.md

 * Supports episodes only - *not* movies

+* Will only operate on manual requests

 * There's no configuration to speak of.
 To log in, you must use a system-installed version of Firefox (main profile, no Container) to do so on the Addic7ed site itself.
 Because of this:

-    * this won't work on anything other than Windows (the cookie extraction code isn't exactly cross-platform)
+    * this won't work on anything other than Windows (the cookie extraction code isn't really cross-platform)

     * Jellyfin running as a service isn't supported - the plugin assumes Jellyfin is running as the same user as the Firefox instance to pull cookies from

-* Subtitles are sorted in the following order: matching release group, matching source (HDTV etc.) and then hearing impaired subtitles are prioritised
+* Subtitles are sorted in the following order: matching release group, matching source (HDTV etc.) and then hearing-impaired subtitles are prioritised

-    * For automatic downloads, it's quite likely you'll end up with a mismatching subtitle downloaded.
-The odds of the file's release group being listed on Addic7ed's subtitle page varies

 * The order of the Request headers is... unique.
 Detecting requests from this addon, SSL fingerprinting aside, isn't hard

     * `Accept-Language` includes `en-GB`

-* Requests time out after 10 seconds, which is already too long, but unfortunately also too short: Addic7ed's servers tend to be busy so you might need to repeat your request for it to go through
+* Requests time out after 15 seconds, which is already too long, but unfortunately also too short.
+As Addic7ed's servers tend to be busy, you might need to repeat your request for it to go through

-* The big list of shows is cached for a week (but requested once a day if a show couldn't be found), a request for a show's season is stored for an hour
+* The big list of shows is cached for a week (but requested once a day if a show couldn't be found), and a request for a show's season is stored for an hour

-    * The HttpClient is meant to be torn down after an hour, this should (hopefully) trigger a recheck on the cap placed on downloading subtitles
+    * The HttpClient is meant to be torn down after an hour, this should get fresh cookies from your browser and cause a re-check of the download cap

-* Will only operate on manual requests

 * The code is very haphazardly thrown together